-- Price risk movement in one-year historical coal prices - Interest rate risk market interest rate on loans - Foreign currency risk yearly movement in the foreign exchange rates
+- Price risk movement in one-year historical coal prices and movement of WESM price power - Interest rate risk market interest rate on loans - Foreign currency risk yearly movement in the foreign exchange rates

 The assumption used in calculating the sensitivity analyses of the relevant income statement item is the effect of the assumed changes in respective market risks.
-This is based on the financial assets and financial liabilities held at March 31, 2022 and December 31, 2021.
+This is based on the financial assets and financial liabilities held at March 31, 2023 and December 31, 2022.